dexie/dexie-website-old/cloud/docs/access-control.md

 A realm represents an access controlled partition of data.
 All objects in your database are connected to a realm via the `realmId` property also when that property isn't explicitly set.
 The realmId property of any object will implicitly be set to the private realmId of the object creator.
 Every user has its own unique realmId that is private for that user only.

-New realms can be created by anyone but they are of little use unless that user invites members and the members accepts the invitation.
+New realms can be created by anyone but they are of little use unless that user invites members and the members accept the invitation.

 Realms are managed in the `db.realms` table.
 A given user will only have the realms they are member of visible for them and synced for offline access.
 When a realm is shared with new users, those users will get an invitation to join the realm and when users accept the invitation, they will get the realm in their next sync request together with objects that are connected to that realm.
 Invitations are created using the `db.members` table.
 Invited members can be given full, limited or no permission to mutate objects connected to the realm.

 ## Members

 Realms have members.
-A member connected to a realm will have the realm and all objects connected to it synced locally if the member have accepted the membership.
+A member connected to a realm will have the realm and all objects connected to it synced locally if the member has accepted the membership.
 Each member can be given **permissions** to mutate objects connected to the realm.
 Zero permissions means readonly access.
-Member can also be given roles.
+Members can also be given roles.

 ## Roles